Dr. Azizzadeh is a Facial Plastic Surgery Fellowship Program Director at the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS).

 Smith has helped create a broad array of medical research, too.
 She has contributed to journal publications that focused on facial plastic and reconstructive surgery topics such as cardiometabolic risk and auditory processing and the use of acetaminophen in post-operative pain control in head and neck cancer patients.
 Meanwhile, Smith has provided insights as part of presentations focused on different medical topics.

 In her free time, Smith enjoys spending time with her husband and three daughters, and her hobbies include traveling, going to concerts, camping and watersports.

 2020-2021 Fellows Joining Our Team in July 2020

 The CENTER is proud to welcome fellows Dr. Brittany A. Leader and Dr. Nikolaus Hjelm in July 2020.

 Dr. Leader is currently a head and neck surgery resident at the University of Cincinnati Department of Otolaryngology.
 She holds degrees from Emory University School of Medicine and Stanford University and has earned many honors and awards, including the SRF Resident Leadership Grant and AAO-HNS Humanitarian Travel Grant.

-Dr. Hielm has served as a resident for Thomas Jefferson University Hospital’s Department of Otolaryngology and performed hundreds of operations, published multiple papers and delivered oral presentations at AAFPRS meetings.
+Dr. Hjelm has served as a resident for Thomas Jefferson University Hospital’s Department of Otolaryngology and performed hundreds of operations, published multiple papers and delivered oral presentations at AAFPRS meetings.
 He has earned degrees from Colgate University and Jefferson Medical College.